 Speaking about career aspirations, as a kid, what did you want to be?

 Then I stopped being a kid and thought I’d better be a recruiter

 How did you start recruiting?
 Why are you still in this sphere?

 I think I am the only person I know who actually had the thought ‘I’m going to be a recruiter’.

 It was around the time of ‘web 1.0’ when all of these amazing e-commerce companies were springing up and I really wanted to get in and work with one of those tech firms.

 I tried to become a coder, but gave up when I realised it took me 3 days to get a single page of HTML up online.
 I thought the smarter move would be get into a tech recruitment company and start working with these companies, in the hope that one day I would recruit myself into one of those businesses.

 As it happened, I became pretty good at the job of recruiting and have stayed in it ever since.

 Why am I still in it?

 Because the problems are still there.
 It’s still a super hard challenge to find and hire the right people for your team.
-Over the past 15 years, I’ve bounced around the recruitment ecosystem – as recruitment agent, as a Head of Talents, as a ‘strategic consultant’, as a tech vendor and now as a community builder – and these challenges are still there to be solved.
+Over the past 15 years, I’ve bounced around the recruitment ecosystem – as a recruitment agent, as a Head of Talents, as a ‘strategic consultant’, as a tech vendor, and now as a community builder – and these challenges are still there to be solved.